Step 4: Advertise Your Rental Property

 Cliff Notes of podcast guests

-Justin from Scranton, PA – Likes being able to post multiple pictures, and post to several group sites such as yard sales, renter groups, and personal page.
+• Justin from Scranton, PA – Likes being able to post multiple pictures, and post to several group sites such as yard sales, renter groups, and personal page.
 He likes being able to see the background of their profile pictures.

-Natalie from Illinois – Uses Facebook to market her properties and finds it very helpful.
+• Natalie from Illinois – Uses Facebook to market her properties and finds it very helpful.
 She likes to go to groups specific to her county.
 She recommends always including the price and all details, so you’re not getting unwanted messages.
 She also has a rental with a large garage that has a nice workshop in it.
 She posts this rental to local woodworking groups.

-This is a great example of understanding your rental and how it might be attractive to a certain type of renter.
+• This is a great example of understanding your rental and how it might be attractive to a certain type of renter.
 This, in turn, helps guide your advertising efforts.

-Jennifer from Maryland – She uses Facebook rent groups and recommends trying to get engagement on the post as it will get more views.
+• Jennifer from Maryland – She uses Facebook rent groups and recommends trying to get engagement on the post as it will get more views.
 The more comments and likes you get the more reach your post will get.

 It might be worth it to try and stir up engagement on the post and encourage people to comment on your posts in Facebook groups.

-What To Include In Your Rental Listings
+What to Include In Your Rental Listings

 So we’ve covered a few options on where to post and how to take good photos, now let’s discuss what to write.
 Here are a select few pieces of advice from some well-known realtors around the country:

-Best Property Features
+Highlight Your Property’s Best Features

 Skip boring and think attention-grabbing.
 Highlight the property’s features.
 Is it located in a popular part of town, does it have an open floor plan, or what about the fact that you have an inside laundry room as opposed to being in the garage?
 Think of what is a plus and elaborate on it.